 © University of Bonn

-Franz-Gerhard Hörnschemeyer, industrial group secretary for energy sustainability at the Industry Trade Union for the Mining, Chemical and Energy sector (IG BCE)
+Franz-Gerhard Hörnschemeyer, Industry Group Secretary Energy Sustainability at the Mining, Chemical and Energy Industries Union (IG BCE)

 © IG BCE

-Dr. Holle Jakob, head of unit at the Federal Ministry of Finance
+Dr Holle Jakob, head of division at the Federal Ministry of Finance

-Since 2016, Dr. Holle Jakob has been Head of the Department for Fundamental Issues of Privatisation Policy at the Federal Ministry of Finance.
-From 2006 to 2016, the lawyer was employed in various departments of the Central Department of the Federal Ministry of Finance.
-In 2015, she spent several months with the German Embassy in Washington on secondment.
-She studied in Würzburg, Barcelona and Potsdam.
-Her first professional station after her doctorate was the Federal Customs Administration.
+Dr Holle Jakob has been head of the division for “Organisation, human resources and budget of the customs administration – resource management and target agreement” at the Federal Ministry of Finance (BMF) since 2020.
+Prior to that, she was head of the General Issues of Privatisation Policy division.
+From 2006 to 2016, the legal specialist was employed at various divisions of the Directorate-General for Central Administration and Services at the BMF, and in 2015 she was seconded to the German Embassy in Washington for a period of several months.
+She has studied in Würzburg, Barcelona and Potsdam.
+Her first professional position after her doctorate was at the Federal Customs Administration.

 Dr. Holle Jakob

-Dr. Andreas Kerst, referent at the Federal Ministry of Finance
+Dr Andreas Kerst, head of division at the Federal Ministry of Finance

-After working as a corporate lawyer, Dr. Andreas Kerst joined the Federal Finance Administration in 2005.
-Initially, he was head of department at the Chemnitz regional finance office.
-Then in 2008 he moved to the central department of the Federal Ministry of Finance and was responsible for the IT of the Federal Finance Administration.
-Since 2015, the lawyer with a doctorate in law has been responsible for investment management in Deutsche Telekom AG, among other companies, after accompanying the service law department of the post office successor companies from 2012 onwards.
-He studied at the universities of Jena, Hagen and Münster/Westfalen.
-In addition to his activities at the Federal Ministry of Finance, the finance and digitization expert is also a deputy member of the Board of Trustees of the Museumsstiftung Post und Telekommunikation and a member of the Joint Legal Examination Office of the Federal States of Berlin/Brandenburg.
+After working as a corporate lawyer, Dr Andreas Kerst joined the Federal Finance Administration in 2005.
+He was initially head of division at the Chemnitz regional finance office.
+In 2008, he moved to the Directorate-General for Central Administration and Services at the Federal Ministry of Finance and was jointly responsible for the IT of the Federal Finance Administration.
+From 2015, the doctor of law was responsible for investment management at Deutsche Telekom AG, among other companies, after supporting the employment law department of the post-office successor companies from 2012 onwards.
+Since 2020, he has been head of the division for “General issues of holdings management; Public corporate code; §§ 65 and 68 Federal Budget Code; coordination of international activities”.
+He has studied at the universities of Jena, Hagen and Münster/Westphalia.
+In addition to his activities at the Federal Ministry of Finance, the expert in finance and digitalisation is also a deputy member of the Board of Trustees of the Museum Foundation Post and Telecommunication and a member of the Joint Legal Examination Office of the Federal States of Berlin and Brandenburg.

 Dr. Andreas Kerst

-Sylvia Kotting-Uhl, member of the federal parliament (Bündnis 90/DIE GRÜNEN) and chairwoman at the Comitee on the Environment, Nature Conservation and Nuclear Safety
+Sylvia Kotting-Uhl, member of the Bundestag (Bündnis 90/DIE GRÜNEN parliamentary group) and chair of the Committee for the Environment, Nature Conservation and Nuclear Safety

-Sylvia Kotting-Uhl has been a member of the federal parliament for Bündnis 90/Die Grünen since 2005.
-From 2009 to 2017, the dramaturge and lecturer was atom political spokeswoman for her parliamentary group.
-Since 2017, the Karlsruhe Member of Parliament has been Chairwoman of the Environmental Committee in the German federal parliament.
-As a member of parliament she was involved in the development of the "Lex-Asse" as well as in the development of the site selection law.
-She was also a member of the Repository Commission.
+Sylvia Kotting-Uhl has represented the Bündnis 90/Die Grünen parliamentary group in the German Bundestag since 2005.
+From 2009 to 2017, the lecturer and playwright was the group’s nuclear policy spokesperson.
+She is a member of parliament for Karlsruhe and has been Chair of the Environmental Committee of the German Bundestag since 2017.
+As a member of the Bundestag, she was involved in drafting the “Lex Asse” legislation as well as the Repository Site Selection Act.
+She has also been a member of the Repository Commission.

 © Stefan Kaminski/Sylvia Kotting-Uhl

-Jens Lindner, shift leading faceworker, federal company for radioactive waste disposal, Konrad repository (employee representative)
+Jens Lindner, Shift supervisor, BGE, Konrad repository (employee representative)

-Jens Lindner has been elected to the BGE Supervisory Board as an employee representative.
-The mining mechanic has been employed at the Konrad mine since 1983.
-Lindner has been a works council member since 1994.
-Jens Linder has been chairman of the Konrad mine works council since 1998.
-From 2002 to 2007 and 2017 he was a member of the Supervisory Board of the German Society for the Construction and Operation of Waste Repositories (DBE), which was merged into the BGE in 2017.
+Jens Lindner was elected to the Supervisory Board of the BGE as an employee representative.
+The mining engineer has been employed at the Konrad mine since 1983.
+Lindner has been a member of the Works Council of the Konrad mine since 1994 and chair of the Works Council since 1998.
+From 2002 to 2007 and in 2017, he was a member of the Supervisory Board of the Deutsche Gesellschaft zum Bau und Betrieb von Endlagern für Abfallstoffe (DBE), which merged into the BGE in 2017.

-Gabriele Theisen, field manager finance and accounting, federal company for radioactive waste disposal, Asse II mine (employee representative)
+Gabriele Theisen, head of finance and accounting, Bundesgesellschaft für Endlagerung mbH, Asse II mine (employee representative)

-Peter Wolff, employee, federal company for radioactive waste disposal, Asse II mine (employee representative)
+Peter Wolff, employee, Bundesgesellschaft für Endlagerung mbH, Asse II mine (employee representative)

-Peter Wolff has been elected to the BGE Supervisory Board as an employee representative.
-He has been working as system administrator for the Asse II mine since 2012, initially for Asse-GmbH and since 2017 for the BGE.
-After studying pharmacy, Wolff went into chemical-biological research and specialised in information technology from 1997 onwards.
-He became system administrator and later deputy director of the computer centre of the Helmholtz Centre for Infection Research in Braunschweig.
+Peter Wolff was elected to the Supervisory Board of the BGE as an employee representative.
+He has been working as system administrator for the Asse II mine since 2012 – initially for Asse-GmbH and since 2017 for the BGE.
+After studying pharmacy, Wolff went into chemical/biological research and specialised in IT from 1997 onwards.
+He became system administrator and later deputy director of the Computer Centre of the Helmholtz Centre for Infection Research in Braunschweig.